 When people talk about Asia, some of the first things we think about are the spectacular islands, crystal clear waters, beach parties, or anything that you can incorporate into summer and tropical weather.
 While this is not surprising as this is what Asia – particularly the southeast part – is mostly known, tourism wise, did you know that Asia can also be a great destination for a snowy getaway?
 While there are many Asian countries that are already known by many to experience snow, some of the countries we will mention below may surprise you.
-Here is a list of some of the best snowy destinations in Asia for those who love winter.
+Here is a list of some of the best snowy destinations in Asia for winter lovers.

 1. Sapporo, Japan

 There are many places in the country to experience snow, but one of the most popular ski resorts in Japan is Sapporo.
 This city has a lot of ski lifts only 20 to 60 minutes ride away by car, so, adding that to your day trip itinerary would be bearable.

 If you’re a beginner, you could try sledding or snow-tubing, on the other hand, if you’re not interested in snow games, you may want to time your visit during Snow Festival which usually takes place in February.
 Despite the freezing cold temperatures, more than 2 million people go to the Hokkaido capital to witness the snow come alive annually and Japan is well-known as one of the snow countries in Asia.